 MIF Discount rate (SEIR).
 The discount rate used to measure the TOL as of the Measurement Date was 8.00%.
 The projection of cash flows used to determine the discount rate was performed in accordance with GASB 74.
-The projection's basis was an actuarial valuation performed as of June 30, 2016.
-In addition to the actuarial methods and assumptions of the June 30, 2016 actuarial valuation, the following actuarial methods and assumptions were used in the projection of cash flows:
+The projection's basis was an actuarial valuation performed as of June 30, 2017.
+In addition to the actuarial methods and assumptions of the June 30, 2017 actuarial valuation, the following actuarial methods and assumptions were used in the projection of cash flows:

 - Total payroll for the initial projection year consists of the payroll of the active membership present on the Valuation Date.
-In subsequent projection years, total payroll was assumed to increase annually at a rate of 3.50%. - For the retiree health care costs of those beneficiaries under age 65, the KEHP implicit rate subsidies were assumed to be paid in all years by the employer directly to plan members as the benefits come due. - As administrative expenses were assumed to be paid in all years by the employer as they come due, they were not considered. - Cash flows occur mid-year.
+In subsequent projection years, total payroll was assumed to increase annually at a rate of 3.50%. - The pre-65 retiree health care costs for members retired on or after July 1, 2010 were assumed to be paid by either the State or the retirees themselves in all years except in Fiscal Year 2020.
+If these costs are not paid by the State or the retirees themselves and are instead paid by the Fund for all future years, we have calculated that the FNP would be projected to be depleted in 2040 and an the SEIR of 4.88% would need to be used in the determination of the TOL as of the Measurement Date. - As administrative expenses, other than the administrative fee of \$7.44 PMPM paid to KEHP by TRS, were assumed to be paid in all years by the employer as they come due, they were not considered. - Cash flows occur mid-year.